The Slide Area

 We discuss next each of the individual interface elements within the Slide Area.Back

 The Actual Slide

 This is the actual slide where you can add slide objects such as text, pictures, charts, etc. When you use Slide Show view to display your PowerPoint presentation, you only get to see objects that are placed within this area.

 You normally click on a text placeholder and type some text to replace the dummy text in the placeholder, as shown in Figure 2.

 Figure 2: Add text in an existing text placeholder

-This is the grey area behind the slide -- although any objects you place here can be edited and animated, they won't show up in Slide Show
+This is the area behind the slide.
+All objects you place here can be edited and animated, although they won't show up in Slide Show view.

-This makes the Workspace a convenient place to store stuff that you might want to use later -- or maybe slide object animate from the Slide Workspace into the actual Slide!
-Also any sound objects you place in the Workspace plays -- fortunately, sound is only heard and not seen!
+This makes the Workspace a convenient place to store stuff that you might want to use later.
+You can also store slide objects in the Workspace so that they animate from this Workspace into the actual Slide!
+Also, any sound objects you place in the Workspace play because sound objects are only heard and not seen!

 Figure 3 shows a slide that has objects within the actual Slide and in the extended Slide Workspace.

 Figure 3: A slide object placed outside the Slide in the Workspace